University of Utah: Student life

 Close to 50% of freshmen live on campus, but most students choose to live elsewhere after their first year, with 13% of all undergraduates living on campus.
-The university is located in a large metropolitan area, but many students live in the neighborhoods immediately surrounding the university.
+The university is located in a large metropolitan area.
+Many students live in the neighborhoods immediately surrounding the university.
 An additional 1,115 family apartments are available to students, staff, and faculty.
 One of the university's primary four goals for long-term campus growth is to increase student engagement through the addition of on-campus housing, intramural fields, athletic centers, and a new student activity center.

 The current student activity center, the A. Ray Olpin University Union, is a common gathering place for university-wide events such as Crimson Nights, roughly monthly student activity nights; PlazaFest, a fair for campus groups at the start of the school year; and the Grand Kerfuffle, a concert at the end of the school year.
 The building includes a cafeteria, computer lab, recreational facilities, and a ballroom for special events.
 The Union also houses the Lowell Bennion Community Service Center, CESA (Center for Ethnic Student Affairs) which provides an inclusive space for students and houses various advising programs of the Office of Equity and Diversity, the Union Programming Council which is in charge of promoting student life on campus through events like Crimson Nights, and ASUU (the Associated Students of the University of Utah), which is responsible for appropriating funds to student groups and organizations on campus.
 ASUU holds primary and general elections each year for student representatives, typically with 10–15% of the student population voting.

-Due to the large number of LDS Church members at the university, there is an LDS Institute of Religion building near main campus, as well as several LDS student groups and 46 campus wards.
+Because of the large number of LDS Church members at the university, there is an LDS Institute of Religion building near main campus, as well as several LDS student groups and 46 campus wards.
 Approximately 650 students are part of 6 sororities and 8 fraternities at the university, most of which have chapter houses on "Greek Row" just off campus.

 The University of Utah has a dry campus, meaning that alcohol is banned on campus.
 In 2004, Utah became the first state with a law expressly permitting concealed weapons on public university campuses.
 The University of Utah tried to uphold its gun ban but the Utah Supreme Court rejected the ban in 2006.